The number "666" in the book of Revelation

 beast: for it is the number of a man; and his number is six hundred

-It is worth noting that the number 666 may well be an
+It is worth noting that the number 666 is almost certainly an

 error.
 The earliest manuscript of Revelation is from the Oxyrhynchus site.